-Pay per click is a huge market, with around $106.5 billion spent worldwide on the multiple ad platforms.
+Pay per click is a huge market, with around $106.5 billion spent worldwide on multiple ad platforms.
 The biggest by far is Google Ads (previously known as Google Adwords) with over 73% of the global market share.

 Facebook and Microsoft (aka Bing) make up the next biggest players, but the roster of available PPC platforms is pretty long.
 All of them have a whole variety of bidding strategies to help you get the best out of your marketing efforts.

 You might need to use a different PPC bid strategy for Google Ads compared to, say, Facebook or Outbrain/Taboola.

 So what are the types of PPC bidding strategies available, and which is the best choice for your marketing strategy?

 By definition, a bidding strategy is how your money is used to display your PPC ads.
 How you choose a bidding strategy depends on a number of factors including the platform, the actual ad itself, your marketing goal and your budget.

 There are a selection of standard manual and automated bidding options on most of the ad platforms.
 These are:

 - CPC (also known as eCPC)

 - Maximise Conversions